wibus-wee/wlint/README.md

 }
 ```

-It will scan the package list and install the right package according to the alias.
+Save the above configuration in the `alias.json` file in the **root directory** of the project, and then `wlint` will automatically scan the package list and install the right package according to the alias.

 Above is the example of `eslint-config-xxx`, and the `eslint-config-xxx` package is actually `@xxx/eslint-config-xxx` in npm.
 And actually wlint will install `@xxx/eslint-config-xxx` package.